Milan Jovanić

-Milan Jovanić (Милан Јованић; born 31 July 1985) is a Serbian football manager and former player.
-He played as a goalkeeper for Vojvodina last, and then retired and became goalkeeping coach.
+Milan Jovanić (Милан Јованић; born 31 July 1985) is a Serbian former professional footballer who played as a goalkeeper.
+He is currently the goalkeeping coach of Novi Sad 1921.

 Club career

-Jovanić began his career at hometown club FK Vojvodina before moving to FK Veternik.
+Jovanić began his career at hometown club FK Vojvodina, before moving to FK Veternik.
 In 2005, he joined Australian A-League club Perth Glory.
-He made one league appearance for Perth Glory in their match against Sydney FC, and left the club after the 2005/2006 season.
-It kept a clean sheet, becoming the only regular goalkeeper to have played in the A-League and left without conceding a goal.
+He made one league appearance for Perth in a match against Sydney FC, and left the club after the 2005–06 season.
+He kept a clean sheet, and as of 2024, is the only non-emergency goalkeeper to have played in the A-League and left without conceding a goal.

 Jovanić returned to Serbia and signed with FK Novi Sad from Serbian League Vojvodina, where he took part of their promotion to the First League.
-After two seasons in the First League he moved to the Superliga side Spartak Subotica.
-Jovanić played 29 matches in 2009/2010 season, the club finished 4th in the league and qualified for the European cups.
-Jovanić finished second in voting for the Best Superliga Goalkeeper, after Saša Stamenković.
+After two seasons in the First League, he moved to the Superliga side Spartak Subotica.
+Jovanić played 29 matches in 2009–10 season, the club finished 4th in the league and qualified for the European cups.
+Jovanić finished second in voting for the Best Superliga Goalkeeper, behind Saša Stamenković.

 On 13 June 2010, Jovanić joined Polish Ekstraklasa side Wisła Kraków on a five-year deal for an undisclosed fee from Spartak Subotica.
 He won the Ekstraklasa championship in his debut season.